KitchAIv1/statjam/docs/01-project/STAT_TRACKER_DOCUMENTATION_INDEX.md

 ## 📚 Documentation Overview

 This index provides a comprehensive guide to all documentation for the Stat Admin Tracker.
-The documentation is organized into four major categories:
+The documentation is organized into four major categories with 18 total files covering every aspect of the system.

+**Total Documentation**: 18 files, 4,500+ lines of comprehensive documentation

 1. **Architecture & Design** - System design and component structure
 2. **Implementation Guides** - Feature-specific implementation details